Japan in June: If you’re considering a trip to Japan, June is not the best time to visit.

 Yosakoi Soran Festival

-The Yosakoi Soran Festival is a vibrant event that takes place in Hokkaido and features over 200 dance teams from all over Japan.
+The Yosakoi Soran Festival is a vibrant event in Hokkaido that features over 200 dance teams from all over Japan.

 The festival showcases a unique style of dance that combines traditional Japanese dance with modern music and costumes.

-Visitors can enjoy the energetic performances and join in the fun by dancing along with the teams.
+Visitors can enjoy the energetic performances and enjoy the fun by dancing with the teams.

 Fukagawa Festival

-The Fukagawa Festival is a historic event that takes place in Tokyo’s Koto Ward and is held to honor the local deity.
+The Fukagawa Festival is a historic event held in Tokyo’s Koto Ward to honour the local deity.

 The festival features a grand procession of over 50 portable shrines and other decorations, and visitors can enjoy traditional music and dance performances.